 Destination Cranleigh is a comprehensive directory of local businesses and organisations, along with village news and events.
-It’s managed by Bamford Media and supported by Cranleigh Chamber of Commerce.
+It’s managed by Bear Content and supported by Cranleigh Chamber of Commerce and SMART Cranleigh.

 Cranleigh is a pretty village close to the A281, 8 miles equidistant from Guildford to the west and Horsham to the East, in the Borough of Waverley and County of Surrey.

 The village is not mentioned in the Domesday Survey of 1086.
-For the next 700 years it remained a small agricultural community, whose isolation caused by the almost impassable clay soil in winter enabled the village to avoid the Black Death and Plague.
-In common with other parts of the Weald, the forests supplied the timber which fuelled the ironworks which, apart from peasant agriculture, was the only place of employment.
+For the next 700, years it remained a small agricultural community, whose isolation caused by the almost impassable clay soil in winter enabled the village to avoid the Black Death and Plague.
+In common with other parts of the Weald, the forests supplied the timber that fuelled the ironworks, which was the only place of employment apart from peasant agriculture.

 Despite losing its rail link in the Beeching cuts of 1965, Cranleigh has prospered both as a satellite of Guildford, and as a services, technology and light engineering centre.

 Whether or not Cranleigh is the largest village in England, it certainly combines village life with the advantages of small town living.
-Set in in the Surrey Hills Area of Outstanding Beauty, its immediate area is ideal of walking, cycling and riding.
+Set in the Surrey Hills Area of Outstanding Beauty, its immediate area is ideal for walking, cycling and riding.

-It’s busy High Street has a fantastic range of independent shops, including two well known department stores, Mann’s, now over 130 years old and One Forty almost 60 years old, interspersed with national retailers such as M&S Food and Sainsburys.
+Its busy High Street has a fantastic range of independent shops, including well-known department store, One Forty, 60 years old, interspersed with national retailers such as M&S Food and Sainsbury’s.

--Cranleigh is one of several English villages laying claim to be the largest village in England.
+Cranleigh is one of several English villages laying claim to being the largest village in England.
 A village is defined not by its size but whether it has a parish council.

--Oliver Cromwell visited Knowle House in 1657, with his soldiers being billeted in houses in the village and his officers in what is now Cromwells Cafe and Oliver House.
+Oliver Cromwell visited Knowle House in 1657, with his soldiers being billeted in houses in the village and his officers in what is now Cromwell House and Oliver House.

--Cranleigh appears in the book The Meaning of Liff by Douglas Adams and John Lloyd, in which experiences which do not have words yet are given words which currently only exist as names of places.
+Cranleigh appears in the book The Meaning of Liff by Douglas Adams and John Lloyd, in which experiences that do not have words yet are given words that currently only exist as names of places.
 “Cranleigh” is defined as: “A mood of irrational irritation with everyone and everything.”